 The scoops needed to be extend outwards as the cabriolet roof would have blocked the standard scoops when the roof was folded back (see below).

 A second requirement was for fully reclining seats to permit drivers and passengers to sleep on long-haul drives.
+This feature had been implemented in several other vehicle designs.

 Photos from a test shoot

 Two examples were built but no formal contract was obtained.
-Nevertheless, despite never being an 'official' military staff car, individual units ordered cars for staff car use right through to the end of the war.
-After the war ended most of these were commandeered by the Allies, which continued using them for many years.
 Of the two T87 cabriolets, one of cars was retained by the factory for official use.
 The second was used by the Bohemia-Moravian Nazi occupation government.
-Both were taken over by the new Czechoslovakian government and used as official government cars, appearing regularly in public parades for many years.
+Both were taken over by the new Czechoslovakian government after the war and used as official government cars, appearing regularly in public parades for many years.
+Both cars have subsequently disappeared.

 No comments: